Complaints about a food product

 What should I do with the food?

-- Keep the food as it would normally be stored in the shop (eg. crisps at room temperature; cooked meat in the fridge; frozen peas in the freezer).
+- Store the food as it would normally be stored in the shop (eg. crisps at room temperature; cooked meat in the fridge; frozen peas in the freezer)

 - Don't try to remove any foreign bodies from the food.
-If you do, keep all the parts found in a clean bag or container.
-Don't try to clean or interfere with the food in case it needs to be analysed.
+If you do, keep all the parts found in a clean bag or container

 - Keep any receipts, if you still have them